norrisng/CainiaoCorrect/README.md

 ## Installation ##

-No installation is requred, but CainiaoCorrect does require TinyCsvParser, which is available off [NuGet](https://www.nuget.org/packages/TinyCsvParser/).
-Simply place the DLL in the same directory as the executable.
+No installation is requred.
+Simply download the latest release under "releases" at the top of the GitHub project page, then extract the *.zip to any location.

 The following text files are required for getDataDigest endpoint functionality.
 This hasn't been implemented yet; however:
  * `api/dataDigestEndpoint.txt`